dockerator/dockerator-elixir/README.md

 * `:dockerator_source_dirs` - (optional) - a list of strings containing a list
   of source directories that will be copied to the build image.
 Defaults to `["config", "lib", "rel", "priv", "web"]`.
+* `:dockerator_build_extra_docker_commands` - optional - a list of strings that
+  will contain extra commands that will be added to the release image.
+For example you can add something like `["apt-get install something"]`.
 * `:dockerator_release_extra_docker_commands` - optional - a list of strings that
   will contain extra commands that will be added to the release image.
 For example you can add something like `["EXPOSE 4000"]`.